MattBann/path-finding-visualiser/README.md

  - Manhattan means only immediate (non diagonal) neighbours are allowed, forcing it to use a 'Manhattan distance', so called because of the grid nature of Manhattan's map

 Once all options are set, and start/end nodes selected, click one of the algorithms to start it, and watch it play out on the grid.

+## Algorithms

+You can choose between Dijkstra's Algorithm and the A* Algorithm.
+Both follow the principal of exploring neighbouring cells in order of their score.
+For Dijkstra, this score is just the distance to a cell from the start point through the best path.
+This causes it to naivly explore radially in all directions when unobstructed.
+The score in A* is the sum of the distance to a cell from the start point through the best path and a heuristic (estimated) distance from the cell to the end point.
+Here, the heuristic is Euclidian distance (i.e. straight line distance), though other heuristics like Manhattan distance are also valid.
+This results in the algorithm having a sense of direction, unlike in Dijkstras.